 Finally, the Lord led Becky and me to support the work of theological education in India.
 The Becky Black Building in Bagdogra, India, was dedicated to the Lord in 2015.
 It houses the North East Theological Seminary.

-Moving on from my athletic life to my married life, for 37 years I was married to Becky Lynn Lapsley Black.
+Moving on from my athletic life to my married life, for 37 years I was wedded to Becky Lynn Lapsley Black.
 I met Becky in the cafeteria line at Biola in 1973.
 Three years later we were married.

 On November 2, 2013, Becky entered the presence of the One she loved and served so faithfully.

 Hers was one of the most beautiful lives ever lived.
 You can read about it in her autobiography My Life Story.
 I've written the story of Becky's Homegoing and how the Lord has helped me to work through my grief in a book called Running My Race.
 In fact, a central purpose of my website is to help people turn life's struggles into stepping stones by linking their problems to the promises and power of God.

 Currently I live on a 123-acre working farm in southern Virginia.
 We've raised everything from sheep to goats to chickens to cattle.

 Our main crop today is horse-quality square bale hay.

 My home, "Bradford Hall," is named after Becky's ancestor, William Bradford (of Mayflower fame) as well as her father, Bradford Lapsley.
 We built it ourselves.
 In addition to being my main residence, it serves as a place of retreat and refuge for furloughing missionaries, pastors, and others.

 The old house on the farm is called "Maple Ridge."
 It was built in 1811 and we have completely restored and updated it.
 I call this the refugee/guest/ministry house.
 It is designed for families who need longer-term housing assistance.

 Today I am a self-supporting missionary to the world.
 Becky was raised in Ethiopia, the daughter of missionary parents.
 She introduced me to the land of her youth in 2004, and it was love at first sight.